DJPlaya/Kigen-AC-Redux/README.md

 # Kigen Anti Cheat Redux
 ### Project Status: Maintained, Rolling Release
 SMAC and KAC are outdated, VAC dosent do its Job, NoCheatz-4 is discontinued and Community Projects are often small or unstable.
+KACR is aimed to be a failsafe Universal Security and Anti Cheat Solution for all common Source based Games.
 I hope this Plugin will help some Server Owners.
 Propapbly i will merge this Project some Day into "Cheat Acid".
 #
 Requires: